Esri/esri-leaflet/site/source/pages/download/index.md

 <a href="https://github.com/Esri/esri-leaflet/releases/download/v1.0.0-rc.5/esri-leaflet-v1.0.0-rc.5.zip" class="btn">Current Release</a>
 <a href="https://github.com/Esri/esri-leaflet/releases/" class="btn">Past Releases</a>

-# NPM
+# npm

-Esri Leaflet is also [available on NPM](https://www.npmjs.org/package/esri-leaflet) and can be installed with the following command.
+Esri Leaflet is also [available on npm](https://www.npmjs.org/package/esri-leaflet) and can be installed with the following command.

 ```bash
 npm install esri-leaflet --save